devbridge/jQuery-Autocomplete/readme.md

           Useful when for example you need to fill list of  coma separated values.
         * `zIndex`: 'z-index' for suggestions container.
 Default: `9999`.
         * `type`: Ajax request type to get suggestions.
 Default: `GET`.
         * `noCache`: Boolean value indicating whether to cache suggestion results.
-Default `true`.
+Default `false`.
         * `onSearchStart`: `function (query) {}` called before ajax request. `this` is bound to input element.
         * `onSearchComplete`: `function (query) {}` called after ajax response is processed. `this` is bound to input element.
         * `tabDisabled`: Default `false`.
 Set to true to leave the cursor in the input field after the user tabs to select a suggestion.